The History of the Academy

-The Massachusetts legislature established the American Academy of Arts and Sciences on May 4, 1780.
-Following the broad vision of the Academy’s founder, John Adams, the charter directed the Academy’s programs toward both the development of knowledge—historical, natural, physical, and medical—and its applications for the improvement of society.
-The sixty-two incorporating Fellows represented varying interests and high standing in the political, professional, and commercial sectors of the state.
-The first new members chosen by the Academy in 1781 included Benjamin Franklin and George Washington as Fellows, as well as several Foreign Honorary Members.
-Since that time, over 13,000 individuals have been elected to the Academy membership, including Thomas Jefferson, John James Audubon, Joseph Henry, Washington Irving, Augustus Saint-Gaudens, J. Robert Oppenheimer, Willa Cather, T. S. Eliot, Edward R. Murrow, Jonas Salk, Eudora Welty, and Edward K. (Duke) Ellington.
-Foreign Honorary Members have included Leonhard Euler, the Marquis de Lafayette, Alexander von Humboldt, Charles Darwin, Albert Einstein, Jawaharlal Nehru, and Nelson Mandela.
+New members selected by the Academy in 1781 included Benjamin Franklin and George Washington, as well as several Foreign Honorary Members.
+Since that time, over 13,000 individuals have accepted Academy membership, including Thomas Jefferson, John James Audubon, Joseph Henry, Washington Irving, Augustus Saint-Gaudens, J. Robert Oppenheimer, Willa Cather, Jonas Salk, Eudora Welty, and Edward K. (Duke) Ellington.
+Foreign Honorary Members have included Leonhard Euler, the Marquis de Lafayette, Alexander von Humboldt, Charles Darwin, Albert Einstein, T. S. Eliot, Jawaharlal Nehru, and Nelson Mandela.

 A protracted debate within the Academy over Darwin’s Origin of Species began with a paper on Japanese flora presented by Asa Gray, leading to an exchange between Louis Agassiz and William Barton Rogers, representing, respectively, positions opposed to and favoring Darwin’s views on evolution and natural selection.
 Read more